-In Bosnia and Herzegovina, the government developed a data-based plan to support civil society organizations
+In Bosnia and Herzegovina, the government developed a data-based plan to support civil society organizations running shelters for survivors of gender-based violence

 In Bogota, Colombia, feminist organizations influenced the women's rights agenda of mayoral candidate Claudia Lopez Hernández.
 Once in office, the mayor spearheaded the creation of a support system for unpaid caregivers across the city feminist movements and women's rights organizations Togo's fully digital cash transfer programme for informal workers during the pandemic, reached 30,000 recipients within two days of its launch.
-By 2021, women accounted for 63% of the over 800,000 recipients
+By 2021, women accounted for 63% of the over 800,000 beneficiaries